Richard Benjamin Harrison: Business career

-In April 1981, Harrison and his wife, having only $5,000 left, moved with their three sons to Las Vegas, Nevada, where Harrison and his son Rick opened Gold & Silver Coin Shop in a 300 square foot shop at 1501 Las Vegas Boulevard.
+In April 1981, Harrison and his wife, having only $5,000 left, moved with their three sons to Las Vegas, Nevada, where Harrison and his son Rick opened Gold & Silver Coin Shop in a 300 sqft shop at 1501 Las Vegas Boulevard.
 Five years later, the family relocated the business to a larger building at 413 Fremont Street, where it remained for two years before the Harrisons lost their lease.
 In 1987, the Harrisons obtained a license to buy and sell secondhand goods.
 Harrison's son Rick relates in his autobiography that he and his father had long-sought to convert the store into a pawn shop, but a 1955 Las Vegas law limiting pawn licenses to one per every 50,000 residents precluded this.
 By 1988 the city's population of over 200,000 was rapidly growing, so Harrison called the city statistician periodically to monitor the population.
 By 1989 the city's population reached 250,000, and after some legal struggles, the Harrisons obtained their pawn license.
 That year Harrison and his father opened the Gold & Silver Pawn Shop at 713 Las Vegas Boulevard South, less than two miles from the Las Vegas Strip.
 By 2005, Harrison and his father were loaning out about $3 million annually, which brought them about $700,000 in interest income.

 The most common item brought into the store is jewelry.
 As of July 2011, the store had 12,000 items in its inventory, 5,000 of which are typically held on pawn.
 Even when absent from the show, according to an episode of Pawn Stars, Harrison usually was the first to arrive at the shop in the morning, and by 2010, had not had a sick day since 1994.

 By 2006, the shop had developed a reputation for carrying special sports items with unique histories, including a 2001 New England Patriots Super Bowl ring that belonged to American football cornerback Brock Williams.
 It also served gamblers who, according to Harrison's son Corey, often came in to "pawn something so they have gas to get back home."

 From July 19, 2009, until his death, Harrison, his son Rick, his grandson Corey, and Corey's friend and employee Austin Russell ("Chumlee") starred in the reality television program Pawn Stars on the History Channel.
 Harrison was depicted as saying little and easily angered.
 Chumlee has stated that he is old and cranky, while Harrison himself indicates: "My role on the show is to be an old grump."
 Within ten weeks of its debut, Pawn Stars was the highest-rated program on the History Channel, and second highest-rated reality show program behind Jersey Shore.
 In that same period, the average number of customers in the Gold & Silver Pawn Shop increased from 70 to 700 per day.
 By February 2012, between 3,000 and 5,000 people visited the store each day.